sylvaingchassang/safelyreport/_sections/contact_us.md

 ---
 title: Contact Us
-layout: default
+order: 4
+short_name: contact_us
 ---
-## CONTACT US

 Please contact us for guidance and discussion about how to implement random rotation policies that meet your organization’s needs.
 Email: [info@safelyreport.org](mailto:info@safelyreport.org).